larslau/pavpop/README.md

 So, what does it do?
 --------------------

-If you have a set of curves that all represent the same underlying object, but are not aligned, pavpop may be able to help.
-But it can go further than other curve regirstation methods, since it can also register curves that contain systematic differences in shape (i.e. basically any data set of functional data).
+If you have a set of curves that all represent the same underlying object, but are not aligned, pavpop is your friend.
+But it can go further than other curve regirstation methods.
+It can register curves that contain systematic differences in shape.
 Consider for example the 12 repetitions of acceleration signals arising from a from a pen writing.

 <img src="http://i.imgur.com/ZByTWIp.png" width="480">